 Cold Watermelon Soup – Summers bring along with them plenty of fresh fruit.
 If you don’t want to whip these into a smoothie, a fruity refreshing cold soup is a perfect substitute.
 A peach and thyme soup or a cold apple soup are delicious alternatives.
 Come up with different interesting combinations for of fresh fruit and herbs, so you have a special soup – each day of the week.

 For all the weight watchers, summer is an appropriate period to shed those extra pounds.
 Your metabolism in summers is faster as compared to the cooler months.
 Besides, it is awfully hot and your body does not feel like it needs to store as much fat.
 What can be better than a bowl of salad to maintain your summer diet?
-Salads are certainly hearty and satisfying as a main course of a meal due to its nutrient value and desirable amount of fiber.
+Salads are certainly hearty and satisfying as a main course of a meal due to their nutrient value and desirable amount of fiber.
 Here are 4 delicious summer salads that are filling enough to make a full meal.

 Mango and Quinoa Salad – This salad is the perfect recipe to make the most of mango season.
 Sweet juicy dices of mangoes, super healthy quinoa and bits of coloured bell peppers and olives for more colour, flavour and bite.
 A big bowl of this salad makes a great light summer meal.